 I realized that I had hit upon some strategies that can help others as well and I created my blog, The Actually to share them.
 The Actually is a resource for real people that want to spend more of their time doing meaningful activities.

 There’s a lot of productivity advice out there where there is one perfect way to do something…and those methods are often incompatible with most people’s lives, which are inherently messy and complicated.

 I focus on building blocks that can be arranged to uniquely support anyone’s specific situation.
 I also believe that your productivity does not determine your self-worth.
 Productivity is a tool for good, but it is not the end goal.
 The end goal is a meaningful life, and you get to define what that looks like.

 #2.
 What’s your average day like?

 Since I still have a full-time job, I have to be very strategic about my time to also work on my business.
 I usually wake up at 7 am, I write for twenty minutes, and then I work on one or two big key tasks before I go to work at 9 am.

-I commute to work on public transit and use that time to read or brainstorm ideas.
+Then, I commute to work on public transit and use that time to read or brainstorm ideas.
 I usually get home around 7:30 pm and do some kind of workout.
-I then try to complete another key task for the blog.
+In the evening, I then try to complete another key task for the blog.

 👉🏽 RELATED POST: How to Prioritize Your Time at Work and Home